Wouldn’t it be great if you could add a new post to your WordPress website or blog, and the following would then happen … just from your post URL:

 Instead of this …

-(Using permalinks helps readers and search engines understand what the content is about)
+(Using permalinks helps search engines and visitors understand what the content is about)

 “Pretty” URLs, or search engine-friendly URLs, are created by adding one or more ‘tags’ in the Custom Structure field:

-• %postname% – A correctly formatted version of your post title.
-For example, if the post title is “Top Five Budget Travel Tips!”, the postname tag will convert this into “top-five-budget-travel-tips” (all lower case letters and no exclamation symbols) in the URL.
-Tip: You can always edit this wording in the post slug field on the Add/Edit Post/Page screens.
+- %postname% – A sanitized version of your post title.
+For example, if your post title is ”Ten Signs That You’re About To Get Fired From Your Job!”, the postname tag will convert this into “ten-signs-that-youre-about-to-get-fired-from-your-job” (all lower case characters and punctuation symbols removed) in the URL.
+Tip: You can always edit this text in the post slug field on the Add/Edit Post/Page screens.

 Note: When using multiple tags, separate each tag using a ‘/’ (forward slash), or hyphen.